 There are no quizzes or tests, but the authors suggest simply backing up to a previously completed lesson or, if it isn’t too difficult, have students translate from the audio recordings into English.

 Latin and French courses intersperse occasional lessons on “Latin Expressions” and “French Expressions” respectively.
 For example, in Latin we learn the meaning and usage of phrases such as magna cum laude and per capita.
 Similarly, French teaches phrases such as bon appétit and c’est la vie.

 The courses are grammatically based, teaching each language in an organized fashion and explaining points of grammar and structure while introducing a basic vocabulary.
-While students learn conversational sentences, the courses are not taught from a strictly conversational approach as is often the case with “gentler” courses.
+While students learn conversational sentences, the courses are not taught from a strictly conversational approach.

 At the back of each book are an answer key, a pronunciation key, a glossary, and a subject index.
 However, the Latin text has two pronunciation keys covering both ecclesiastical and classical pronunciations—choose whichever you prefer.
 (MP3 recordings for Latin are available in either pronunciation style.)

 Courses are not as comprehensive as first-year, high school level courses.
 For example, Getting Started with Latin teaches only the first and second declensions for nouns and the first two conjugations for verbs.
 Courses also introduce fewer vocabulary words than do high school level courses.